 Caprice Reimagined

-In 1835, Jacques-François Gallay, regarded by Fétis as the ‘last great hand horn virtuoso in France’, composed Douze Grands Caprices which embody the capabilities of the instrument in its most virtuosic form.
-In the past few decades, as ‘Early Music’ develops, there is a renewed interest in hand horn playing, with an increasing number of horn players now pursuing historical horns as a specialisation.
-A new generation of players have also emerged who are capable of pushing beyond the boundaries and perceived capabilities encapsulated by Gallay in his Douze Grands Caprices.
+In 1835, Jacques-François Gallay regarded as “one of the last great hand horn players,” composed Douze Grands Caprices which embody the capabilities of the instrument in its most virtuosic form.
+In the past few decades there has been a renewed interest in hand horn playing, with an increasing number of horn players now pursuing historical horns as a specialisation.
+A new generation of players has emerged, capable of pushing beyond the boundaries and perceived capabilities encapsulated by Gallay in his Caprices.
+This project aims to expand the repertoire for hand horn and reflect the current capabilities of the modern-day hand horn player and the diverse musical aesthetics of our time: a set of 12 new works for solo hand horn – in response to Gallay’s Caprices – were commissioned from 12 living composers.

 The project is supported by Arts Council England as well as The Nicholas Boas Charitable Trust.